Topic

 - Deep transverse perineal muscle

-- Dorsal root ganglion of spinal nerve
+- Dorsal ramus of spinal nerve

 - Ejaculatory duct